Top 10 best free accounting software for small businesses

 1. QuickFile

-QuickFile is well liked by many freelancers, entrepreneurs and small businesses, scoring 4.8 out of 5 from over 1,200 reviews on Trustpilot.
+QuickFile is used by many freelancers, entrepreneurs and small businesses.

 It’s cloud-based accounting software, which allows you to automatically import transactions by connecting to 50 UK banks and over 300 other web services.